andykillen/wordpress-tools/readme.md

 2 **Remove WP Admin Bar** removes the admin bar from the front end.  horrible thing!
 So oftern screws up other code.

+3 **Clean Header** removes items from the header that you don't need or don't want

 OK, it's very light on the ground at the moment, but as and when I make more or strip them out of previous projects, I'll add them here.